kyatul/jekyll_blog/_posts/2016-11-29-moving-average.markdown

 **Triple Crossover**
 Three MA lines are created of 4-9-18 days.
 Line-4 above Line-9, and Line-9 above Line-18 gives a Buy Signal and vice-versa.

+**MA Lines Value**
+Taking 5 as initial, and keep doubling it i.e 5,10,20,40 so that cycle principle is followed.